This is an extension to my notes on parameters for scripts or (advanced) functions in Powershell:

 {

-# One can't abort straight from within DynamicParam, so just mark it and leave.
+# One can't abort from within DynamicParam, so just mark it and return an empty dictionary.

 $IsDynamicParamOK = $false